 The relevant Pricing Supplement will indicate whether the relevant Notes can be redeemed prior to their stated maturity at the option of the Issuer and/or the holders of the Notes.
-The Senior Preferred Notes (if specified in the relevant Pricing Supplement to be MREL/TLAC eligible) and the Senior Non-Preferred Notes (in all cases) will be redeemable at the Issuer's option upon the occurrence of an MREL or TLAC Disqualification Event, subject to certain conditions described in the Terms and Conditions of the Except as set forth in the relevant Pricing Supplement, the Notes will be redeemable at the option of the Issuer upon the occurrence of certain changes in tax law.
+The Senior Preferred Notes (if specified in the relevant Pricing Supplement to be MREL or TLAC eligible) and the Senior Non-Preferred Notes (in all cases) will be redeemable at the Issuer's option upon the occurrence of an MREL or TLAC Disqualification Event, subject to certain conditions described in the Terms and Conditions of the Notes.
+Except as set forth in the relevant Pricing Supplement, the Notes will be redeemable at the option of the Issuer upon the occurrence of certain changes in tax law.
 The applicable redemption price will be par plus accrued and unpaid interest, or such other redemption price (which may include a make-whole amount) as may be specified in the relevant Pricing Supplement.
-Any optional redemption of Senior Preferred Notes (if specified in the relevant Pricing Supplement to be MREL/TLAC eligible) and of the Senior Non-Preferred Notes (in all cases) is subject to the prior written consent of the Relevant Regulator and/or the Relevant Resolution Authority, if required.
+Any optional redemption of Senior Preferred Notes (if specified in the relevant Pricing Supplement to be MREL or TLAC eligible) and of the Senior Non-Preferred Notes (in all cases) is subject to the prior written permission of the Relevant Regulator and/or the Relevant Resolution Authority, if required.

-"MREL or TLAC Disqualification Event" means that, by reason of a change in the MREL or TLAC Requirements, which change was not reasonably foreseeable by the Issuer at the Issue Date of a given Series of Notes, all or part of the aggregate outstanding nominal amount of such Series of Notes is excluded fully or partially from the eligible liabilities available to meet the MREL or TLAC Requirements.
+"MREL or TLAC Disqualification Event" means that, by reason of a change in the MREL or TLAC Requirements, which change was not reasonably foreseeable by the Issuer at the Issue Date of a given Series of Notes, other than Senior Preferred Notes that are not designated as MREL or TLAC eligible in the relevant Pricing Supplement, all or part of the aggregate outstanding nominal amount of such Series of Notes is excluded fully or partially from the eligible liabilities available to meet the MREL or TLAC Requirements.
 For the avoidance of doubt, the exclusion of a Series of Notes from the eligible liabilities available to meet the MREL or TLAC Requirements (i) due to the remaining maturity of such Notes being less than any period prescribed thereunder and/or (ii) by reason of any quantitative limitation on the amount of liabilities that rank pari passu with unsubordinated liabilities that can count towards the MREL or TLAC Requirements, does not constitute an MREL or TLAC Disqualification Event.